Get a-head - e-mail me. Perfessor Bill Edwards

 Definition initially created by Bill Edwards and taken from the official combined rules of the World Championship of Old-time Piano Playing Contest, Peoria, Illinois.

-In short, old-time piano is inclusive of Ragtime, and broadens to include similar forms of music, primarily popular song, that are from the Ragtime era.
-The focus of this page is on the playing of Ragtime piano music forms.
-However, most of what is below can easily be applied to popular songs as it can to rags and blues.
-I suggest that you start by concentrating on the Ragtime style with piano rags.
-Once you have developed a style that works for you in this idiom, applying it to popular songs will come quite naturally.
+In short, old-time piano is inclusive of Piano Rags, and broadens to include similar forms of music, primarily popular song, that are from the Ragtime era.
+The focus of this page is on the playing of instrumental Piano Ragtime music forms.
+However, most of what is below can easily be applied to popular songs as much it can to piano rags and blues.
+I suggest that you start by concentrating on the Ragtime style with piano rags, which by their composed nature already contain many of the inherent Ragtime elements that songs do not contain.
+Once you have developed a style that works for you in this idiom, applying it to or recognizing it in popular songs will come quite naturally.

 SYNCOPATION